lamyae-d/open-scholarship-project/README.md

 6. Uploaded the processed dataset, notebook, and documentation to GitHub.
 7. Used GitHub Desktop for commits, synchronization, and version control.

+## Metadata Used

+The project uses metadata fields such as:

+- Culture
+- Object Name
+- Title
+- Department
+- Accession Year
+- Artist Role
+- Artist Nationality
+- Period
+- Dynasty

+These metadata fields help identify patterns in museum collections and support the analysis of cultural heritage objects.

 ## Tools Used